Viewing Knowledge Transfer in Multilingual Machine Translation Through a Representational Lens: Related Work

 \section{Related Work}

-\textbf{Analyzing mNMT} \quad Several studies have investigated model representations of multilingual translation models.
-Investigating representations using Singular Value Canonical Correlation Analysis \citep[SVCCA,][]{raghu_svcca_2017} showed that encoder representations cluster on linguistic similarity, and encoder representations are dependent on the target language \citep{kudugunta_investigating_2019}.
+\paragraph{Analyzing mNMT} Investigating representations using Singular Value Canonical Correlation Analysis \citep[SVCCA,][]{raghu_svcca_2017} showed that encoder representations cluster on linguistic similarity, and encoder representations are dependent on the target language \citep{kudugunta_investigating_2019}.
 Additionally, the set of most important attention heads are similar across language pairs, which enables language clustering \citep{kim_multilingual_2021}.
 Furthermore, representations of different languages cluster together when they are semantically related \citep{johnson_googles_2017,escolano_bilingual_2019}.
 In particular, visualising cross-attention per decoding time-step shows that meaning equivalent sentences generally cluster together \citep{johnson_googles_2017}.

 However, the extent of these phenomena has not been quantified per language.
 Moreover, these studies have primarily focused on representations in isolation, or its relation with linguistic similarity, with less focus on the role of representations in knowledge transfer.
-In contrast, we explicitly connect representations to transfer, which allows for a deeper understanding of the impact of transfer on translation quality.\\ \textbf{Utilising multi-parallel data} \quad Several studies demonstrate the benefit of multi-parallel (multi-way aligned) data on multilingual translation quality \citep{freitag_complete_2020,xu_eag_2022}.
-Parallel datasets contain a large number of hidden multi-parallel sentences that remain unused.
-By combining examples from different language pairs with identical English counterparts, the valuable multi-parallel structure of these sentences can be resurfaced \citep{freitag_bleu_2020}.
+In contrast, we explicitly connect representations to transfer, which allows for a deeper understanding of the impact of transfer on translation quality.\\

-However, these approaches only add multi-parallel data, but do not explicitly exploit multi-parallel properties as part of the learning objective.
-In contrast, we apply an auxiliary loss that explicitly makes use of multi-parallel data properties.